janicavc/the-book-club/README.md

 # The Book Club
 Come join the Book Club!
-A space to share your favorite books of all genres and to find new reads!
+Are you looking for the next book to pick up or are you interested in reading more?
+Then the Book Club is for you it is a space to share your favorite books of all genres and to find new reads!
 ## Technologies Used
 ![CSS3](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)